Invisible Wallets (TypeScript)

 You can look up the transaction digest printed to the console in a Sui explorer like Suivision or Suiscan (make sure the explorer is set to Testnet first).
 Make sure you're viewing Testnet when you search as that's where we're executing our transactions.

-Now, we'll do the same thing with three requests.
+The below code does the exact same thing we did to start the tutorial, but using three requests instead of one.
 That's more work, but it gives you greater flexibility if you need it.

 const gasStationClient = new GasStationClient(ALL_SERVICES_TESTNET_ACCESS_KEY);